yapoml/yapoml.dev/docs/intro.md

 - `driver.Ya()` - main entry point for all consumers, your journey always starts here,
 - `.LoginPage` - accessing to login page object,
-- `.Username` - accessing to username input field
+- `.Username` - accessing to username input field,
-- `.Type("user01")` - send keyboard events into username input field
+- `.Type("user01")` - send keyboard events into username input field requires no explicit waiting
 :::

 Or define more complex relative components.